Ukraine flag We stand with our friends and colleagues in Ukraine. To support Ukraine in their time of need visit this page.

 <3> TLS configuration.
 In this case only CA certificate, but it can also contain es.tls.key and es.tls.cert when using mutual TLS.

 <4> Secret which defines environment variables ES_PASSWORD and ES_USERNAME.
-Created by kubectl create secret generic jaeger-secret --from-literal=ES_PASSWORD=changeme --from-literal=ES_USERNAME=elastic
+Created by kubectl create secret generic jaeger-secret --from-literal=ES_PASSWORD=password --from-literal=ES_USERNAME=elastic

 <5> Volume mounts and volumes which are mounted into all storage components.